eilamshapira/eilamshapira.github.io/_news/PredictByLLM_arxiv.md

 related_posts: false
 ---

 Our new paper "Can Large Language Models Replace Economic Choice Prediction Labs?
-The Case of Language-based Persuasion Games" is uploaded to arXiv
+The Case of Language-based Persuasion Games" is uploaded to arXiv.